BAK2K3/hard-drivers/TESTING.md

  1. Flexbox:
     * Internet Explorer is [not entirely compatible](https://caniuse.com/flexbox) with Flexbox.
     * As such, when testing the responsive design of some pages, significant functionality breaking bugs were identified.
-    * These were present on the [Index page](https://res.cloudinary.com/bak2k3/image/upload/v1605367671/flex_index_ue1yfb.jpg) and on the [About page](https://res.cloudinary.com/bak2k3/image/upload/v1605367671/flex_about_m2u8xz.jpg).
+    * These were present on the [Home page](https://res.cloudinary.com/bak2k3/image/upload/v1605367671/flex_index_ue1yfb.jpg) and on the [About page](https://res.cloudinary.com/bak2k3/image/upload/v1605367671/flex_about_m2u8xz.jpg).
     * One attempted fix for this was to define Flex fully as: `flex: 1 0 0;` for the relevant sections.
     * This appears to have fixed some functionality, for instance when the page is full screen the website can be navigated without issue.
     * However, when adjusting the viewport of the aforementioned pages, the bugs re-appear and do not correct themselves when the viewport is reverted back to its original state.